Introduction to the Veiled Chameleon

 Females are prone to lay eggs.
 Although their bodies are designed to lay eggs and they are able to do so without an issue, poor captive husbandry complicates the situation.
 The voracious appetite coupled with our desire to feed anything that is hungry produces egg binding which can be deadly.
 If you have a female then follow the husbandry requirements closely.

-The picture to the right shows the difference from a fully grown adult male (top) and an adult female (bottom).
+The image shows the difference from a fully grown adult male (top) and an adult female (bottom).

 When a female Veiled Chameleon is gravid (successfully mated) she makes no doubt about it and males who do not get the hint are greeted with a dramatic flaring, gaping, and black body with yellow and blue spots.